The Ultimate Spain Bucket List (50 Top Experiences)

 49. Party in Ibiza

-If you’re looking for a girls’ getaway in Spain and you love the nightlife, then Ibiza is perfect for you.
+If you’re looking for a girls’ getaway in Spain and love the nightlife, then Ibiza is perfect.

 Ibiza is well-known for its luxurious beach clubs, amazing concerts and lively atmosphere, and if you’re after that, you’ll be happy to choose Ibiza as your next destination.

-Although nightlife in Ibiza is on another level, it’s important to know that Ibiza is much more than a party destination.
+Although nightlife in Ibiza is on another level, it’s essential to know that Ibiza is much more than a party destination.
 There are beautiful natural places to explore and see.

 Extra experience: Spend Christmas in Spain